Learning Selective Sensor Fusion for States Estimation

-Recently, there is growing interest in applying deep neural networks (DNNs) for \textit{learning to estimate system states} in an end-to-end manner, for example, solving visual-odometry (VO) \cite{deepvo,zhou2017unsupervised}, visual-inertial odometry (VIO) \cite{clarkwang2017,shamwell2019unsupervised} or camera relocalization \cite{kendall2015posenet,Clark2017}.
-Instead of building analytical models by hand, they are achieved by learning complex mappings directly from raw sensory data to target values.
-These end-to-end approaches are appealing due to the capability of deep learning in automatic feature extraction from high-dimensional raw data.
-However, despite the long history of classical sensor fusion algorithms, there is a lack of effective fusion strategy on deep feature space, especially in the tasks of localization and odometry estimation.
-These previous learning-based methods are not explicitly modelling the sources of degradation in real-world usages.
+Recently, there {are} growing {interests} in applying deep neural networks (DNNs) for \textit{learning to estimate system states} in an end-to-end manner, for example, solving Visual Odometry (VO) \cite{deepvo,zhou2017unsupervised,kashyap2020sparse}, Visual-Inertial Odometry (VIO) \cite{clarkwang2017,shamwell2019unsupervised} or camera relocalization \cite{kendall2015posenet,Clark2017}.
+Instead of building analytical models by hand, they are achieved by learning complex {mapping functions} directly from raw sensory data to target values.
+These end-to-end approaches are appealing due to the capability of deep networks to automatically extract features from high-dimensional raw data.
+However, despite the long history of classical sensor fusion techniques, there is a lack of effective fusion strategies working on the deep feature space, especially for the tasks of localization and odometry estimation.
+These previous learning-based methods are not explicitly modelling error sources in real-world usage.
 Without considering possible sensor errors, all features are directly fed into other modules for further pose regression in \cite{Brahmbhatt2018,Clark2017,kendall2015posenet}, or simply concatenated as in \cite{clarkwang2017}.
-These factors can possibly cause troubles to the accuracy and safety of neural systems, when the input data are corrupted or missing.
-Moreover, the features from different modalities are considered equally important in these methods, although the complementary property of different modalities require systems to utilise deep features with regard to observation uncertainties or self/environmental dynamics.
+These factors can possibly cause troubles to the accuracy and safety of neural systems, when input data are corrupted or missing.
+Moreover, the features from different modalities are considered equally important in these methods, although the complementary property of different modalities requires systems to utilise deep features with regard to observation uncertainties or self/environmental dynamics.